fricas/fricas/src/doc/sphinx/source/faq.rst

 like Free CAS.

-There is also a second meaning: the Polish word "frykas" (which sounds similar to FriCAS) denotes generally tasty food (dainty); the French word "fricassee" and the German "Frikassee" name a particular food.
+There is also a second meaning: the Polish word "frykas" (which sounds similar to FriCAS) generally denotes tasty food (dainty); the French word "fricassee" and the German "Frikassee" name a particular food.

 4. Where can I find online information about FriCAS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main entrance point to documentation about FriCAS is https://fricas.github.io.
+The main entry point to documentation about FriCAS is https://fricas.github.io.

 The mailing list